imagej/imagej.github.io/pages/BigDataViewer.md

 BigDataViewer may be great for looking at your data, but what if you want to apply other ImageJ algorithms or plugins to the images?
-You can open individual images from a dataset as ImageJ stacks using  from the Fiji menu.
+You can open individual images from a dataset as ImageJ stacks using {% include bc content="File | Import | BigDataViewer..." %} from the Fiji menu.

 ![bdv-import.png](bdv-import.png "bdv-import.png")